danii-ree/focus_reminder_kde/README.md

 ## Configuration

-- Edit `keywords.txt` to customize the distraction keywords
+- Make/Edit `keywords.txt` to customize the distraction keywords
 - The service logs are stored in `focus_reminder.log`

 ### Customizing Keywords